4bic/4bic.github.io/_posts/2018-06-06-intro-to-ml.md

 disciplines within the field and it can get easily overwhelming.

 Now that I've explored the data a bit, working on advancement and furthering research on this is crucial at informing further what data is all about.

 #### [Linear Regression].
-What I have picked up under LR
+What I have picked up under Linear Regression.

+Linear regression or Ordinary Least Squares (OLS) is the simplest and most classic linear method for regression.

+-   Linear models are models that make a prediction using a linear function of the input features.
+-   Linear models for regression can be characterized as regression models for which the prediction is a line for a single feature, a plane when using two features, or a hyperplane in higher dimensions (that is when having more features).

+###### Concepts
 ```jupyter
 Finding the most correlated feature with Training and Testing Data

 Model Training & fitting data.

 Predicting Test Data
 ```
 Having been able to fit a model, the next step is to evaluate its performance by predicting off the test values!